baggepinnen/ControlSystemIdentification.jl/docs/src/tf.md

 - [`arxar`](@ref): Transfer-function estimation using generalized least squares method
 - [`getARXregressor`](@ref)/[`getARregressor`](@ref): For low-level control over the estimation See docstrings for further help.

+!!! note
+    Most methods for estimation of transfer functions handle SISO, SIMO or MISO systems only.
+For estimation of MIMO systems, consider using state-space based methods and convert the result to a transfer function using `tf` after estimation if required.

 ```@docs